 Jacqui Lofthouse began her career in radio production and media training.
 In 1992 she studied for her MA in Creative Writing at the University of East Anglia under Malcolm Bradbury and Rose Tremain.
-She is the author of four novels, The Temple of Hymen, Hamish Hamilton/Penguin 1995/1996, Bluethroat Morning, Bloomsbury 2000, Een Stille Verdwijning, De Bezige Bij 2005 and The Modigliani Girl, published by Blackbird Digital Books in January 2015.
+She is the author of four novels, The Temple of Hymen, Hamish Hamilton/Penguin 1995/1996, Bluethroat Morning, Bloomsbury 2000, Een Stille Verdwijning, De Bezige Bij 2005 and The Modigliani Girl, published by Blackbird .
 Her novels have sold over 100,000 copies in the UK, the USA and Europe.

-In 2005, Jacqui founded The Writing Coach.
+Jacqui founded The Writing Coach in 2005.
 Her mission was to help writers to be confident and productive, producing their best work and getting it into print.
+She is currently working on her own fifth novel.

 Jacqui is the first person I show all my novels to and my most important critic.
 As well as being a terrific novelist in her own right, she has an acute eye for what is not quite working in any piece of work and is exceptionally good at pointing it out in a way that is firm but constructive and helpful.
 I can recommend her highly to anyone who needs help.